dalehornidge/dalehornidge/README.md

 I'm a fullstack developer, indie hacker and founder of Overcome App.
 </p>
 <p align="center">
-When I'm not coding you can find me running around Edinburgh.
+When I'm not coding you can find me running around the streets of Edinburgh.
 </p>

 <div align="center">